Jeff Gordon: Early Sprint Cup (2008–2013)

 From 2008 to 2010, Gordon struggled, recording just one win during the three seasons at the Samsung 500, his first win at Texas Motor Speedway.
 In the three-year timespan, Gordon recorded six total poles, including four in 2008, and a third-place points finish in 2009 behind HMS teammates Mark Martin and champion Johnson.
 During the 2009 season, Gordon became the first driver in NASCAR history to pass US$100 million in career winnings.

 Martin's crew chief Alan Gustafson joined Gordon in 2011 after Steve Letarte was reassigned to Dale Earnhardt Jr.'s team.
 In the second race of the year at Phoenix, Gordon won for the first time in 66 races; At the Aaron's 499, Gordon broke the tie for the third-most poles with Cale Yarborough.
 At Pocono, he tied Bill Elliott for the most wins at the track with five, and at Atlanta, he defeated Johnson to claim his 85th career win, third-most of all time behind Richard Petty and David Pearson.
 Gordon became the winningest driver in the modern era of the sport, passing Darrell Waltrip.

 Gordon struggled during the early portion of the 2012 season, despite a pole at Talladega, failing to reach the top ten in points.
+In the 2012 Budweiser Shootout at Daytona on February 18, Gordon was involved in a crash with two laps to go, rolling his car after a collision with Kurt Busch and Jamie McMurray.
 At Pocono, Gordon took advantage of teammate Jimmie Johnson's right-rear tire failure on a late restart just immediately before an expected large thunderstorm rained onto the track, thus giving him his 86th Cup victory and sixth at the track, surpassing Elliott for the most wins at the track.
 At Richmond, despite troubles early in the race that mired him a lap down, Gordon rallied to finish second to Clint Bowyer, and made his eighth Chase for the Sprint Cup.
 At the November Phoenix race, Gordon was running near the front until Bowyer again made contact and forced him into the wall.
 Gordon then cut a tire when trying to retaliate and was penalized with a black-flag for both his attempt at retaliation and failing to come down pit road to fix his tire.
 In reply to the black-flag Gordon retaliated by intentionally wrecking Bowyer, collecting Joey Logano and Aric Almirola in the process, thus ending Bowyer's hopes to win the Cup title.
 The two crews began brawling while a furious Bowyer climbed out of his car.
 Bowyer frantically sprinted to Gordon's hauler, but he was restrained by officials just in front of Gordon.
 Gordon was fined $100,000, docked 25 points, and placed on probation until December 31.
 He recovered from his penalty by winning the season finale, the Ford EcoBoost 400, the next week for the 87th Sprint Cup victory of his career.